DFE-Digital/apply-for-teacher-training/docs/database-restore.md

 ## Instructions

 **NOTE: Before following the steps below you will need to request an elevation of your rights to the 'contributor' role through PIM in the Azure Portal if working on an app hosted in the test or production subscriptions.
-Guidance on PIM can be found at the end of this document.
+Guidance on PIM can be found in the [PIM Guide](pim-guide.md) document.
 PIM is not required in the development subscription.**

 These instructions assume that you are working on the production environment, but they apply equally to the other environments by substitution of the resource names prefix for the chosen environment.